-Stephen Klein leads Bennett Thrasher’s Bankruptcy & Restructuring practice.
+Stephen Klein is Managing Director of Bennett Thrasher’s Bankruptcy & Restructuring practice.
 He is skilled at crisis management and helps businesses stabilize their resources and improve operations to preserve their most valuable assets.
 Stephen works closely with a company’s management team and with their professionals, to foster effective plans for all stakeholders.
 His practice includes initial evaluation, defining outcomes and implementing plans to effectuate change and impact business operations during the most difficult times.
 By providing diagnostic and strategic analysis, Stephen assists businesses to discover potential revenue enhancement and cost reduction, while at the same time evaluating operating cash flow.

 Stephen has over 45 years of experience serving clients with complex challenges across a myriad of industries.
 From being appointed as Chief Restructuring Officer of one of the largest ReMax franchises experiencing bankruptcy in the country, to becoming the court-appointed Responsible Party for the Debtor-in-Possession of a large multi-location food chain – he has a depth of knowledge across business disciplines.